mjpritchard/test-decap-help/content/docs/batch-computing/slurm-queues.md

 (out)short-serial* up  1-00:00:00  1-infinite  no  NO    all     48  idle host[146-193]
 {{</command>}}

-## How to choose a SLURM queue/partition
+## How to choose a Slurm queue/partition

 ### Test queue

-The test  queue `test` can be used to test new workflows and also to help new users to familiarise themselves with the SLURM batch system.
+The `test` queue can be used to test new workflows and also to help new users to familiarise themselves with the Slurm batch system.
 Both serial and parallel code can be tested on the `test`queue.
 The maximum runtime is 4 hrs and the maximum number of jobs per user is 8 job slots.
 The maximum number of cores for a parallel job e.g. MPI, OpenMP, or multi-threads is limited to 8